cypress-io/cypress/packages/app/README.md

 #### `params` vs `query`

 We use `params` when there is temporary state that should be present when a user gets to a route from somewhere else in the App, but shouldn't be present after page refresh or when using the `back` button.
-Useful for things like the warning if you view a spec right after creating it and we want to show a warning, for example.
+Useful for things like the notice if you view a spec right after creating it, for example.

-For values that should survive a page refresh, which is most cases where we'd put something in the route, we use `query` to put the values into the URL's query parameters.
+For values that should survive a page refresh, which is most cases where we'd put something in the route, we use `query` in the route object to put the values into the URL's query parameters.

 The terminology can get a bit confusing as Vue Router's `params` are not the query parameters in the url.
 Vue Router's `params` can be accessed and used to form dynamic parts of a URL's path, but we are not currently using that feature, so for us `params` are used as described above.
 The option to interpolate values from `params` into a `path` is why the `to` property needs to be the route's `name` in order for `params` to be passed.
-Vue will warn if you try to do this.
+Vue will warn, not error, if we try to do specify both `path` and `params` in a `to` or a router push, and our `params` will be ignored.

+More details on all of this at https://router.vuejs.org/ - these are just some examples of things we are using here.

 ## Using existing, Vite-incompatible modules